-The traffic study prepared by Kimley-Horn indicates that the project is anticipated to generate 78 valet trip during the weekday PM peak hour and 87 valet trips during the weekend (Saturday) peak hour.
-Valet parking is proposed from 9th street, with valet parking located in the 5th and Alton parking garage.
+The Traffic Study prepared by Kimley-Horn indicates that the project is anticipated to generate 78 valet trips during the weekday PM peak hour and 87 valet trips during the weekend (Saturday) peak hour.
+Valet parking is proposed from 9th Street, with valet parking located in the Fifth and Alton parking garage.
 During peak hours, 12 valet attendants would be required, and during typical demand conditions, four valet attendants would be required.
-As of the writing of this report, some outstanding transportation issues remain, as outlined in the memo from the peer reviewer FTE, with the latest responses from Kimley Horn and Associates (attached).
+The Traffic Impact Analysis and a Valet Operations Analysis are included in the Board packages.